SAP/kafka-connect-sap/examples/README.md

 * [persons8ds](persons8ds/README.md) : File and HANA connectors to read records from a file and insert them into HANA with Strimzi Kafka image
 * [inventory7db](inventory7db/README.md) : Debezium MySQL and HANA connectors to copy tables from MySQL to HANA using Debezium's table change events
 * [inventory8db](inventory8db/README.md) : Debezium Postgres and HANA connectors to copy tables from Postgres to HANA using Debezium's table change events
-* [inventory9db](inventory9db/README.md) : Debezium Cassandra and HANA connectors to copy tables from Cassandra to HANA using Debezium's table change events